 CSGSA exists to promote and improve the academic and social environment for graduate students in the School of Computer Science and the University of Oklahoma and to serve as a platform the graduate students of Computer Science to generate and exchange ideas.

 The purpose of the Organization is to explore video game development and educate interested students in the processes and techniques involved in making a game great.
 While writing code is a major part of game development, it takes a lot more than just programmers to produce a successful title.
 We aim to explore game development and educate interested students in the processes and techniques involved in making a game great.

-Learn more about GDA
+Learn more about GDA on their:

 Software Studio is a place where you can:

 - Work on approved out-of-class projects with state-of-the-art software and hardware tools